graffiticode/api/README.md

-## Getting started with API gateway
+## Getting started with the API gateway

 ### Steps include (Mac OSX)